 |

 Matt's Pick!
 Haunted Greece: Nymphs, Vampires and other Exotika by John L. Tomkinson is another terrific book by Greece's best known unknown author.
-In the folk beliefs of the Greeks, the landscape is haunted by a large number of different types of beings which possess paranormal powers.
+In the folk beliefs of the Greeks, the landscape is haunted by a large number of different

 belief in some, such as the Christmas goblins (kallikantzaroi) and vampires (vrykolakes) developed during the medieval period; others, like the Charos (Charon), the Nymphs (nereids) and the Fates (moires) may be traced back to ancient times.
 E-mail the author at